 The NFL is tough.
 Really tough.
-Compared to college football, where the same four teams are the only ones who have a real shot at a title every year, parity is rampant.
-Sure, there are franchises that have been good over a long span of time like the New England Patriots and Pittsburgh Steelers, but even they have had their fair share of down years.
+Compared to college football, where the same five or six teams are the only ones who have a real shot at a title every year, parity is rampant.
+Sure, there are franchises that have been good over a long span of time, but even they have had their fair share of down years.
+Just look at the current state of the New England Patriots.
+There's a big difference between the longest Super Bowl droughts and teams who have never even come close to winning one.

 However, not as many teams are as lucky as the Bengals.
-(And even they haven’t gotten over the hump yet.)
+(And even they haven't gotten over the hump quite yet.)
 The Bengals, along with 11 other NFL teams, are still looking for their first Super Bowl title.
-Some have gotten as close as you can while others haven’t come close to sniffing it.
+Some have gotten as close as you can while others haven't come close to sniffing it.
+Whatever the reason may be, these 12 teams are the only NFL franchises who still don't have an NFL Championship on their resume.

 Houston Texans